23 Apps You Need To Download Before Traveling

 1. For A Place To Stay: Airbnb

 Whether it’s legal in the city you’re visiting or not, Airbnb is a household name.
 This is definitely one of the Apps you need to download before traveling.
-The app offers far cheaper prices, and more authentic experience by allowing users to stay with a local, or in their home.
+The app offers far cheaper prices, and a more authentic experience by allowing users to stay with a local, or in their home.
 The app also offers a feature called Trips, which offers Experiences to choose from during your stay.
-We are sure it won’t be long until it offers everything you need in one go, but for now, the options they offer are definitely worth downloading it.
+We are sure it won’t be long until it offers everything you need in one go, but for now, the options they offer are definitely worth downloading.

 2. Apps You Need To Download Before Traveling For Last-Minute Hotel Room: Hotel Tonight